exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 The \\(w_n\\) equation can look intimidating, but it is simpler to explain than some of the other formulas. \\(w_n\\) is the Hamming weight of the binary representation of \\(n\\), which is the number of 1s that appear in its representation.
 Right before a power of two, a number has a lot of 1s on the left of its binary representation, which means \\(w_n\\) is higher, and as such \\(U_n\\) grows faster with \\(n\\).
 The opposite is true for right after a power of two.

-You can find an animation of the fractal [here](https://oeis.org/A139250/a139250.anim.html) after selectionning it in "Main sequence".
+You can find an animation of the fractal [here](https://oeis.org/A139250/a139250.anim.html) after selecting it in "Main sequence".

 ##### Sierpiński Triangle
 $$S_n = 3^{n-1} → S_n = 2*3^{n-1}-1$$

 This is probably the most famous fractal used in FP.
-It can be obtained from an equilateral triangle, by recursively subdivising each triangle into 4 smaller identical triangles and removing the middle one.
+It can be obtained from an equilateral triangle, by recursively subdividing each triangle into 4 smaller identical triangles and removing the middle one.
 Its formula is much simpler than the other two fractals.

 #### FP Variable Description
 Approximate variable strengths on $\dot\rho$ with all milestones are as follows: